 You may constantly be told about new issues that should concern you and your family.
 Don’t buy merchandise that isn’t BPA-free.
 Steer clear of the microwave.
 Only save your food in glass containers, not plastic.

-Now everyone is talking to you about indoor air quality (or IAQ) in Phoenix.
+Now everyone is talking to you about indoor air quality (or IAQ) in Tempe.
 Don’t use harsh chemicals to wipe down your counters.
 You need to invest in an air purification system.
 You have to use essential oils and not air fresheners.

 The worries never stop.

 So you stop listening to all the noise and just do the best you can.
 We get it - why panic about one issue if you still have to constantly worry about everything else?

 But, of all things, indoor air quality is certainly a point you should focus on, and here’s why.

 It affects your health

 We’ve told you how to fight sickness and stay healthy with indoor air quality; and, we’ve revealed how to Stop the Sneezes and help alleviate asthma and allergy symptoms with recommendations to improve indoor air quality; we’ve even provided information about the APCO Whole-House Air Purifier to help keep your indoor air quality at its best.
 So now, we’ll be frank: bad indoor air quality is bad for your health .
 We spend around 90% of our life indoors and with indoor air pollutants, including pet dander, dust, fibers, and virus-causing germs, lurking around our homes, it’s critical to have an air purification system that can clean our air and help eliminate the germs that cause illness.

 It affects your home

 Bad air quality can affect your lungs, but it can also affect the performance of your home.
 Indoor air with elevated levels of contaminants hanging around is more taxing on your home’s heating and cooling system.
 Impurities clog the components of the blower system and the home’s air filters faster, causing your heating and AC system to work harder to keep you comfortable.
 Your ductwork can also become dirty more quickly, giving you inefficient airflow.

 It affects your workplace